raspberrypilearning/cat-meme-generator/worksheet.md

   If you are using [CodePen](http://codepen.io), simply open up a new pen, then **skip steps 2 and 3**.

 2. This HTML code gives you the basic structure of a page.
-Copy and paste the code into the file you created.
+Copy and paste the code into the file you created, then save the file.

   ```html
   <html>